skepfusky/pandapaco-drawing-stats-vue/README.md

 number of characters drawn, etc, which are, for now, probably, hard-coded unfortunately and have to be updated manually)

-I use Google Sheets to manage data and Vue.js for the website as a whole.
+I use Google Sheets and a handful of Python scripts to manage, parse, and plot data and Vue.js for the website as a whole.

 ## About this project